BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: BPASS stellar evolution modelling

 When the period is greater than 100~days and the difference in mass coordinate of the hydrogen and helium burning shells is less than 0.1~M$_{\odot}$ we switch to an AGB mass-loss rate prescription given by

 When we are close to removing the hydrogen envelope, with less than 0.01~M$_{\odot}$ of hydrogen envelope remaining, we slowly reduce the mass-loss rates to zero as the stellar model becomes a white dwarf.
-These changes to the mass-loss prescription mean that many of our models now naturally become white dwarfs towards the end of their evolution, although some models still encounter numerical difficulties before this stage.
+These changes to the mass-loss prescription mean that many of our models now naturally become white dwarfs towards the end of their evolution, although some models still encounter numerical difficulties at the tip of the AGB due to the rapidly evolving (in time and mass co-ordinate) nature of the thin burning shells and the thermal pulses, which is a challenging phase for 1-dimensional stellar evolution codes to compute \citep[e.g.][]{Rees24}.

 In other respects, the physics of the \bpass\ stellar models remains unchanged from previous descriptions.